NFL Rumors: After Landing Antonio Brown, Oakland Raiders May Now Have Their Sights On Le’Veon Bell

-The Oakland Raiders just made the biggest move of the NFL offseason with a trade for All Pro wide receiver Antonio Brown, and they might not be done just yet.
+The Oakland Raiders just made the biggest move of the NFL offseason with a trade for All-Pro wide receiver Antonio Brown, and they might not be done just yet.

-Reports have indicated that the Raiders have serious interest in soon-to-be free agent Le’Veon Bell, who like Brown forced his way off of the Pittsburgh Steelers.
+Reports have indicated that the Raiders have serious interest in soon-to-be free agent Le’Veon Bell, who, like Brown, forced his way off of the Pittsburgh Steelers.
 As Pro Football Talk reported, Bell is gaining interest from a number of teams, but the Raiders could be the frontrunner.

 As the report noted, there have been plenty of indications that the Raiders wanted to land Bell as well.